Oak Meadow School Homeschool Product Review

 In the Professional Advanced Study Project, students spend a minimum of 4.5 hours per week gaining hands-on experience in an active work environment.
-Through mentorship of a skilled professional, students gain skill and experience in a range of disciplines: musical or visual arts, crafts and trades such as carpentry and building, weaving, farming, cooking, film production, business and accounting, web design, education, etc. The final project for the Professional Study Program includes a well maintained weekly journal, documented hours and accomplishments, a review from the onsite mentor, and a final essay reflecting on the learning experience and future ambitions.
+Through the mentorship of a skilled professional, students gain skill and experience in a range of disciplines: musical or visual arts, crafts and trades such as carpentry and building, weaving, farming, cooking, film production, business and accounting, web design, education, etc. The final project for the Professional Study Program includes a well-maintained weekly journal, documented hours and accomplishments, a review from the onsite mentor, and a final essay reflecting on the learning experience and future ambitions.

 Hybrid Advanced Study